 Examples of faculty-led projects include:

-Center for Research on Environmental Decisions (CRED) at Columbia University: Columbia Business School faculty including co-director Elke Weber and Geoffrey Heal work with this interdisciplinary center that studies individual and group decision making under climate uncertainty and decision making in the face of environmental risk.
+Columbia Business School faculty including Geoffrey Heal's work with this interdisciplinary center that studies individual and group decision making under climate uncertainty and decision making in the face of environmental risk.
 CRED's objectives address the human responses to climate change and climate variability as well as improved communication and increased use of scientific information on climate variability and change.

 RISE was an applied research project on for-profit and nonprofit social ventures and social venture capital.
 RISE was led by Cathy Clark, former adjunct assistant professor, and jointly supported by the Tamer Center for Social Enterprise and the Eugene M. Lang Center for Entrepreneurship.
 The Social Investor Survey was the first national survey of investment vehicles that make early-stage equity investments in scalable for-profit ventures which have positive social or environmental impacts.
 The RISE Double Bottom Line Investor Directory, was the first national searchable public database of these funds.